-What is a multi-cooker?
+What is a slow cooker?

 What is a rice cooker?

 Some people have thought that a rice cooker is the same thing as a slow cooker, but the two are quite different.
-A rice cooker will bring your rice to a boil quickly and cook it perfectly, but a slow cooker heats up slowly to cook your food evenly over a period of time.

 Which type of cooker is right for your kitchen?

 Now that we’ve taken a look at exactly what these appliances are and what they can do, how do you decide which are right for your kitchen?
-For me, it always comes down to space and specific use.